tejuscs/adb-aws-dev/provisioning-avmc/create-avmc.md

     ![This image shows the result of performing the above step.](./images/db_servers.png " ")

 - Enter the details for ECPU core count per VM, Database memory per ECPU, Database storage, Maximum number of Autonomous Container Databases (The minimum and maximum values depend upon resources available in your Exadata Infrastructure).

+- NOTE: The resources you specify will be reserved from the underlying infrastructure, so it’s important to allocate only what your expected workload requires, this helps ensure availability for other AVMC creations.
+You can scale your AVMC later if additional resources are needed.

     ![This image shows the result of performing the above step.](./images/ecpu.png " ")

 - Configure connectivity allows you to select the ODB network, and modify the Scan listener port settings.
+An Oracle SCAN listener (Single Client Access Name listener) is a component of Oracle Real Application Clusters (RAC) that provides a single, stable client entry point to the entire cluster—regardless of which node hosts the database service.
 The default for Port (non-TLS) is set to 1521 and he default for Port (TLS) is set to 2484.
 Optionally, you can Enable mutual TLS (mTLS) authentication.

     ![This image shows the result of performing the above step.](./images/connectivity.png " ")